AI Video Output FPS Doesn't Match What You Requested

 Easy to misdiagnose as

 • “Slow-motion looks bad.”
 If the model returned a 30fps file with baked-in fake slowness, no amount of post-production can recover the missing frames.
-Regenerate at higher native rate instead.
+Regenerate at a higher native rate instead.

 • “Audio drift.”
-Audio-video drift after import is usually a VFR-vs-CFR issue, not a frame rate value issue.
+Audio-video drift after import is usually a VFR-vs-CFR issue, not a frame-rate value issue.
 Re-encode to CFR first, then troubleshoot drift.

 Prevention